Having good punctuation in English

 - An exclamation mark followed by a fullstop. (!.).

 - A missing apostrophe (‘) to signal the possessive before the s.

 - An excessive use of colons (:).

 - A lack of quotation marks (“…”) for direct speech.

-These are all common punctuation errors that occur regular with natives and non-natives alike.
+These are all common punctuation errors that occur regularly with natives and non-natives alike.

-Speaking English correctly with good pronunciation also entails ensuring you have good punctuation.
-See the links above for a complete overview on all things associated with punctuation in English.
+Moreover, speaking English correctly with good pronunciation also entails ensuring you have good punctuation.
+See the links above for a complete overview of all things associated with punctuation in English.

 How to improve your punctuation

 One very good tool for those of you on the internet who want to improve with respect to your pronunciation should look at getting a good extension plugin such as Grammarly or LanguageTool.

 Both these extensions are free and will correct your mistakes in any text you produce.